OPEX-Social/OPEX-API/SECURITY.md

 4. **Sensitive Data**: Avoid hardcoding sensitive information like API keys or credentials in the source code.
 Use environment variables or configuration files for this purpose.

-### Authentication and Authorization

-1. **Authentication**: Implement secure user authentication mechanisms, such as OAuth, JWT, or OAuth2, to protect user data and prevent unauthorized access.

-2. **Authorization**: Enforce strict authorization controls to ensure that users can only access the data and resources they are authorized to.
+5. **Authorization**: Enforce strict authorization controls to ensure that users can only access the data and resources they are authorized to.

-### Data Security

-1. **Data Encryption**: Use encryption protocols (e.g., HTTPS) to secure data transmission between clients and the API server.
+6. **Data Encryption**: Use encryption protocols (e.g., HTTPS) to secure data transmission between clients and the API server.

-2. **Data Validation**: Validate and sanitize user input to prevent injection attacks like SQL injection and Cross-Site Scripting (XSS).
+7. **Data Validation**: Validate and sanitize user input to prevent injection attacks like SQL injection and Cross-Site Scripting (XSS).

-### Infrastructure Security

-1. **Server Security**: Regularly update and patch the server and its software.
-Implement proper firewall rules and access controls.

-2. **Logging and Monitoring**: Implement logging and monitoring to detect and respond to security incidents in a timely manner.

-## Security Incident Response

-In the event of a security incident, we are committed to responding promptly and effectively.
-Our response process includes:

-1. **Assessment**: We will assess the severity and impact of the incident.

-2. **Mitigation**: Take immediate steps to mitigate the incident and prevent further harm.

-3. **Notification**: If the incident affects users' security, we will notify affected parties promptly.

-4. **Resolution**: Work to resolve the incident and prevent similar issues in the future.

 ## Maintainer Responsibilities